Adrenal Disorders in Dogs with Dr. Ruth Roberts

 CBD for Adrenal Disease in Dogs

-One of Dr. Ruth’s first steps is to start them on CBD, to encourage homeostasis in the body.
+One of Dr. Ruth’s first steps is to start them on CBD for dogs, to encourage homeostasis in the body.
 CBD works with the body’s endocannabinoid system to bring the body back to balance.
 This includes hormonal imbalances like the cortisol imbalance from the adrenal or pituitary glands.
 CBD is also helpful in the case of adrenal disorders caused by tumors, as CBD has been found to trigger apoptosis (natural cell death) in cancer cells.
-CBD has also been found to reduce the growth of tumors by preventing the formation of blood vessels that feed the tumor’s growth.
+It has also been found to reduce the growth of tumors by preventing the formation of blood vessels that feed the tumor’s growth.